Tuesday, May 24, 2016

 At 1,911 meters, Mont Ventoux is threadbare at the top—thanks to unrelenting winds

 A week into our late-spring vacation here in Provence I can honestly say that I have never been as humiliated on a bike as last weekend.
 What has happened?
 I used to be able to ride up even larger hillocks without too much of a problem, and then there was Ventoux, and it took me more than 3 hours to ascend the "easy" side from Bedoin.
 My friend Tom K. from New Mexico did a triple ascent not that many years ago, and here I was sucking as badly as one can suck.
 But then, it is a 1,600-meter climb from Bedoin to the summit (1,911 meters), in 21 kilometers, without a single meter of flat terrain in between.
 That's hard, and I knew it going into this adventure.
 But there were so many riders who easily slipped by that I thought that I should just turn around and go home.
 Two ablations and a fat gut probably didn't help, either.
+And when exactly had I swallowed my last beta blockers?

 Tom Simpson died here in the '60s--I wasn't about to imitate him, so I slowly churned the 34/32

 But I did make it up the Ventoux.
 I can't really say that this was a "bucket list" item, even though that would be a bit romantic, I suppose.
 Actually, when Sabine and I had started to talk about going to Provence instead of Tuscany for our somewhat ritualistic spring vacation, I didn't even think about this big ol' mountain that's planted smack-dab in the middle of Provence.
 I had seen the big old pimple about a decade-and-a half ago when Judy and I had ridden with our German friends from Lac Leman down to Nice and we had to drive back up to Switzerland.
-Nope, the idea to ride up came after we had decided on our Airbnb domicile in the vicinity of the Ventoux, and then the thought started to get a life of its own.
+The idea to ride up had come after we had decided on our Airbnb domicile in the vicinity of the Ventoux, and then the thought started to get a life of its own.
 Nope, this was and is not a trip to only the Ventoux, but climbing it was a very exciting and satisfying highlight to a beautiful vacation, which is still evolving--even if my ride resembled the Bataan Death March.

 This was one of the easier parts--seriously